The GIRFT national report on vascular surgery was published in March 2018.

-I urge trusts across the NHS to use this advice to help end unwarranted variation and make the NHS the safest and most efficient healthcare system in the world.”
+“I urge trusts across the NHS to use this advice to help end unwarranted variation and make the NHS the safest and most efficient healthcare system in the world.”

-Clinical Lead: Professor Mike Horrocks
+Report author: Professor Mike Horrocks (now retired)

-Mike has focused on both elective and emergency Vascular Surgery in networks and Trusts throughout his long career.
+Mike has focused on both elective and emergency vascular surgery in networks and trusts throughout his long career.

-Appointed consultant surgeon at the Bristol Royal Infirmary in 1982, Mike moved to Bath in 1991 to take up the Postgraduate Chair in Surgery with an interest in vascular surgery.
+Appointed consultant surgeon at the Bristol Royal Infirmary in 1982, Mike moved to Bath in 1991 to take up the postgraduate chair in surgery with an interest in vascular surgery.
 He attended Guys Hospital for his undergraduate training followed by post-graduate training at Ipswich, Guys Hospital, Medway, Kings and the South West.